Best Of: Jude Law / Pedro Pascal

 where did he grow up and what did the parents sound like and obviously I had Jason as a brother so I also had to go towards what Jason sounds like

-If I was to talk about my own accent, so I have my mother was from the north of England, so I have a very, a little bit of the northern England in my R's.
+it's amazing that the little things that influence if i was to talk about my own accent so i have my mother was from the north of england so i have a very, a little bit of the northern England in my R's.

 There was a quite a strong southeast London accent, which I kind of try to hide because I wanted to sound more